Need a break? Make a beeline for the city’s best cafes where you can sit back with a brew and a bite to eat.

 The Bowery, 54 Otley Road, Headingley, Leeds, West Yorkshire, LS6 2AL.

 The name tells you everything you need to know about Cafe Lento – it translates as ‘slowly’ in English and with good reason, they wanted to create a space where you could escape your busy life for an hour and just relax.
 You’ll do it in a colourful venue, with a mish-mash of furniture.
-Sup a Lavazza Tierra coffee and choose from an array of straightforward dishes made using ethically-produced ingredients, from their breakfast butties to the Ploughman’s lunch.
-And if you’re there on a Friday afternoon, stick around for the live jazz band that plays every week.
+Sup a Lavazza Tierra coffee and choose from an array of straightforward dishes made using ethically-produced ingredients, from their three egg omelette to the Ploughman’s lunch.

 Cafe Lento, 21A North Lane, Leeds, West Yorkshire, LS6 3HW.